pengxingang/PocketXMol/README.md

 This repository provides the original code release for **PocketXMol**, the pocket-interacting foundation model introduced in the paper *Learning fundamental atom interactions for unified modeling of 3D molecule generation*.

-> Please note that this code is a preview version and has yet to be cleaned up and refactored.
-It may be hard to read but should be functional for running.
+> Please note the code has not yet been fully cleaned or refactored.
+It may be hard to read, but it should be functional for running.
 We will continue to improve the code and provide more detailed instructions in the future.

 > This repository is modified from the [MolDiff](https://github.com/pengxingang/MolDiff) repository (a good starting point for diffusion-based molecular generation).
 We thank the authors for their work.